-Under the Canadian Constitution, the development and operation of interprovincial and international pipelines fall within the Federal Government's jurisdiction and, under the CERA, new interprovincial and international pipelines require a federal regulatory review and Cabinet approval before they can proceed.
-Recent years have seen a perceived lack of policy and regulatory certainty in this regard such that, even when projects are approved, they often face delays due to actions taken by provincial and municipal governments and legal opposition related to issues such as Indigenous rights and title, the government's duty to consult and accommodate Indigenous peoples and the sufficiency of all relevant environmental review processes.
+Under the Canadian Constitution, the development and operation of interprovincial and international pipelines fall within the Federal Government's jurisdiction.
+Under the Canadian Energy Regulator Act (Canada), new interprovincial and international pipelines require a federal regulatory review and Cabinet approval before they can proceed.
+Recent years have seen a perceived lack of policy and regulatory certainty in this regard such that, even when projects are approved, they often face delays due to actions taken by provincial and municipal governments and legal opposition.
+These issues often relate to Indigenous rights and title, the government's duty to consult and accommodate Indigenous peoples and the sufficiency of all relevant environmental review processes and assessments.
 Export pipelines from Canada to the United States face additional unpredictability as such pipelines may also require approvals from several levels of government in the United States.